ibm-cloud-docs/BlockStorage/replication.md

 Failovers are started under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [[{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-**Before proceeding with these steps, it's recommended to disconnect the volume.
-Failure to do so, will end with corruption and data loss.**
+**Before you proceed with these steps, disconnect the volume.
+Failure to do so, results in corruption and data loss.**

 1. Click your active LUN (“source”).
 2. Click **Replica** and click the **Actions** link in the upper-right corner.